 On the Server Role Selection page, choose whether you want to install the Mailbox role or just the Management Tools on this computer.
 The management tools are installed automatically if you install the Mailbox server role.
 Select automatically install Windows Server roles and features that are required to install Exchange Server to have the Setup wizard install required Windows prerequisites.
 You may need to reboot the computer to complete the installation of some Windows features.
 If you don’t select this option, you need to install the Windows features manually.
 Click Next.

-In my case i am choosing Mailbox Role and Management tools as it is single exchange server in my organisation
+In my case, I am choosing Mailbox Role and Management tools as it is single exchange server in my organization

 Select the installation path and click next

 If you’re installing the Mailbox role, on the Malware Protection Settings page, choose whether you want to enable or disable malware scanning.
 If you disable malware scanning, it can be enabled in the future.
 Click Next to continue.

 On the Readiness Checks page, if all readiness checks have completed successfully, click Install to install Exchange 2016.